DEA Seizure of Cash at the Airport

 For example, in United States v. $291,828.00 in U.S. Currency, 536 F.3d 1234, 1236-38 (11th Cir.
 2008), the court reasoned that the “Fourth Amendment exclusionary rule applies to civil forfeiture actions.”

 In United States v. $493,850.00 in U.S. Currency, 518 F.3d 1159, 1164 (9th Cir.
 2008), the court explained that the “exclusionary rule applies in civil forfeiture cases….
-It bars the admission of evidence obtained in violation of the U.S. Constitution, as well as ‘fruits of the poisonous tree.’ ” Since the exclusionary rule applies, the res must be returned if it was improperly seized.
+It bars the admission of evidence obtained in violation of the U.S. Constitution as well as the ‘fruits of the poisonous tree.’ ” Since the exclusionary rule applies, the res must be returned if it was improperly seized.

 In many of these cases, the claimant can show the officers had no jurisdiction to make the stop and the officer had no valid purpose in making the stop.
 Under 21 U.S.C. § 878, the deputization of DEA officers provides that: